aymanggv/Footballer-Market-Value-Prediction/README.md

 # ⚽ Football Player Market Value Prediction

 This interactive web app predicts the **actual market value** of football players using their FIFA stats.
 Built with **Streamlit** and powered by **machine learning**, this project provides correlation analysis, feature selection, model building, and insights into undervalued and overvalued players.
+The live project can be found on https://aymang.streamlit.app/Market_Value_Prediction

 ---